Search

 Residual Learning –source

 ResNet solves this problem by propagating the gradient throughout the network.
-The output from an earlier layer is added to the output of a later layer, helping to preserve the gradient that can be lost in deeper networks.
+The output from an earlier layer is added to the output of a later layer, helping to preserve the gradient sometimes lost in deeper networks.
 This allows for the training of networks with a depth of over 100 layers.

 Feature Pyramid Network (FPN)